open-feature/java-sdk-contrib/tools/tck/README.md

 what, which is worth less than the bare skip or failure it accompanies. `issue` is **optional** — use `KnownDeviation.untracked(...)` when there is nothing to point at yet.
 That is still worth declaring, because naming the defect is what separates it from a choice, but an issue link is better.
-The capability may be `null`, when the gap is against a mandatory, ungated scenario; it may not be a [reserved](#declaring-capabilities) one, since no scenario carries the tag and so there is nothing to deviate from.
+The capability may be `null`, when the gap is against a mandatory, ungated scenario.
+It may not be either of the two whose scenarios were never put to your provider, and both are refused where you write them, with different messages: a [reserved](#declaring-capabilities) one, since no scenario carries the tag in any language, and an [inexpressible](#declaring-capabilities) one, since the scenarios exist and this SDK cannot ask them.
+Neither leaves anything to deviate from, and a deviation reads as an admission of fault — here it would be a fault nobody committed and nobody could fix.
 Empty is the default, and it is silence rather than a claim of having none.

 ### Naming the configuration under test